||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-A few hours later he was with Vali, Lilith and Jizo back outside the temple, standing before a crowd of weary and wounded contestants along with the obligatory camera crew.
-The ill-fitting suit of armour Vali had found for him evidently was not designed for an eight-year-old.
+A few hours later he was back with Vali, Lilith and Jizo outside the temple, standing before a crowd of weary and wounded contestants along with the obligatory camera crew.
+The ill-fitting suit of armour Vali had found for him was not designed for an eight-year-old.
 The fake wizard was coming to the end of his speech.

 "And that is how it happened!"
 Vali concluded triumphantly.
 "Young Artorius drew yonder sword from its grip of enchantment.
 In accordance with Merlin's, err... my prophecy, he is the chosen one!
 Albion's glorious king!"